dji-sdk/Mobile-SDK-Android/README.md

 Please visit [DJI Mobile SDK Documentation](https://developer.dji.com/mobile-sdk/documentation/introduction/index.html) for more details.

+## DJI Mobile UI Library

+DJI Mobile UILibrary is a suite of product agnostic UI objects that fast tracks the development of iOS applications using the DJI Mobile SDK.
+For more details, please check [here](https://github.com/dji-sdk/Mobile-UILibrary-Android).

 ## SDK Keys

 SDK Keys can be used as an alternative interface to access the product.